JDS-Development/Pressure-cooker-challange/README.md

 # Solution

-Our solution to this problem is Soundify, Soundify is a web platform where users can listen to music, podcasts and audiobooks.
+Our solution to this problem is Soundify, Soundify is a mobile application where users can listen to music, podcasts and audiobooks.
 For this solution there are only a few things needed.
-A device that can access the internet and audio output (preferably headphones).
+A mobile phone and audio output (preferably headphones).
 The user interface is easy to use for non-technical people.
 Also the application can be accessed from anywhere so that means at home or in the hospital.

 ### POC design